krotesq/canem.css/README.md

 # canem.css - A classless CSS framewor

-You write html, We do the rest
+You write HTML, we do the rest!

 ## Usage